RMGit-it/VendorAndOrderTracker.Solution/README.md

     <code>dotnet run</code>

-    The program should launch using your default web browser at URL: localhost:5000
+    The program should launch using your default web browser at URL: localhost:5000.
+If the program does not launch automatically, you can type "localhost:5000" into your browsers URL bar manually.

 **Option 2** (via git console/terminal)
 1) Open your Git enabled terminal/console and navigate to a directory that you wish to download this project to.